MotokiAmano/KOmega-Gallery/Simple/L12_Heisenberg/README.md

 threshold : threshold for convergence in komega
 ```

-The contour intergrals are performed
+Complex numbers z are selected
 at the following points.

 ```